liuguangxi/suiji/README.md

 # Suiji

 [Suiji](https://github.com/liuguangxi/suiji) (随机 in Chinese, /suíjī/, meaning random) is a high efficient random number generator in Typst.
 Partial algorithm is inherited from [GSL](https://www.gnu.org/software/gsl) and most APIs are similar to [NumPy Random Generator](https://numpy.org/doc/stable/reference/random/generator.html).
-It provides pure function implementation and does not rely on any global state variable, resulting in better performance and independency.
+It provides pure function implementation and does not rely on any global state variables, resulting in better performance and independency.

 ## Features